Top 10 Online ERP software

 2010.
 Who says Enterprise Software isn’t Cool?
 Watch what its users can do!

-We often pay attention not only to the new business applications and modern trends in Enterprise software, but also on how vendors advertise themselves and their products.
-This sphere is also shifting to the Enterprise 2.0 style: instead of boring PowerPoint presentations and PDF brochures without images, we see exciting blockbusters and show-projects.
-Instead of boring descriptions - humorous sketches about how bad is running business without the software.
-Such marketing attracts attention and most importantly, makes users "friendly" towards the software, even if the software itself is not so friendly, for example like SAP.
-The new SAP's show-project Run Better is showing not the ERP system but the cool things that its users do.
-Check also the other examples of beautiful marketing from Box.net, Mainsoft and NetSuite.
+In addition to focusing on new business applications and modern trends in Enterprise software, we also pay attention to how vendors promote themselves and their products.
+This area is shifting towards the Enterprise 2.0 style, where traditional PowerPoint presentations and image-less PDF brochures are being replaced by captivating blockbusters and show-projects.
+Instead of mundane descriptions, we now encounter humorous sketches illustrating the consequences of running a business without the software.
+Such marketing strategies grab attention and, most importantly, foster a sense of affinity towards the software, even if the software itself is not particularly user-friendly, as is the case with SAP.
+SAP's latest show-project, Run Better, focuses on showcasing the remarkable achievements of its users rather than emphasizing the ERP system itself.
+Additionally, other examples of captivating marketing can be found from Box.net, Mainsoft, and NetSuite.

 2010.
 Microsoft plans to provide Dynamics ERP as SaaS service